bb-docker/nginx/README.md

 This repository contains Dockerfile for self config nginx in ubuntu.

 ## Getting Started
-These instructions will get you to build php service with nginx in your docker.
+These instructions will get you to build the nginx in your docker.
 See Installation for notes on how to build your ubuntu on a live system.

 ### Installation
 1. Install [Docker](https://www.docker.com/).